Reading Time: est. 14 minutes

 How do I know if my values have changed?

 Values have a stable core in adulthood, but major life events can shift priorities.
 Per Schwartz’s research, values exist in a circumplex structure that can reorganize over time.
-If you notice persistent dissatisfaction with choices that previously felt right— or if you feel pulled toward things you previously dismissed— that’s a signal worth revisiting.
+If you notice persistent dissatisfaction with choices that previously felt right, or feel pulled toward things you previously dismissed, that’s a signal worth revisiting.

 What is values clarification in therapy?

 In Acceptance and Commitment Therapy (ACT) and CBT, values clarification is a core structured intervention, developed by psychologist Steven Hayes.
-A therapist helps a client identify core values, prioritize them, and commit to behaviors that reflect them — even in the presence of difficult thoughts or emotions.
-It’s not just an opening exercise; it’s the foundation that everything else is built on.
+A therapist helps a client identify core values, prioritize them, and commit to behaviors that reflect them, even in the presence of difficult thoughts or emotions.
+It’s the foundation that everything else is built on, more than an opening exercise.

 Start Where You Are

-The goal of values clarification isn’t to have the perfect list.
-It’s to start asking better questions about your own life.
+The goal of values clarification is to start asking better questions about your own life, more than to have the perfect list.

-One pass at a list isn’t enough— but one pass is exactly how to start.
+One pass at a list won’t finish the work, and one pass is exactly how to start.
 You don’t need to overhaul your life before you begin.
 You just need to get honest about what actually gives you energy, and what’s been running in the background on someone else’s script.

 Living by your values is harder than knowing them.
 But you can’t do the first without the second.